tmux-plugins/tmux-sensible/README.md

 If prefix is `C-b`, above keys will be `C-b` and `b`.<br/>
 If prefix is `C-z`, above keys will be `C-z` and `z`... you get the idea.

-### Almost sensible options - deprecated

-**Note**: this feature is deprecated and will be removed from `tmux-sensible` in the next major release.
-The reason for this is to focus this plugin on doing just one thing (and hopefully doing it well).<br/>
-If you were using 'almost sensible' the path forward is to move all the below options to your `.tmux.conf`.

-Activate these by putting `set -g @almost-sensible 'on'` in `.tmux.conf`.

-    # C-a should be the Tmux default prefix, really
-    set -g prefix C-a
-    set -g mode-keys vi

-    # enable mouse features for terminals that support it
-    set -g mouse-resize-pane on
-    set -g mouse-select-pane on
-    set -g mouse-select-window on

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

 Add plugin to the list of TPM plugins in `.tmux.conf`: